-The annual interest for loans first disbursed on or after July 1, 2013 has not been set by Congress.
-The interest rate could be as high as 6.8 percent.
+The annual interest for loans first disbursed on or after July 1, 2015 for the 2015-2016 academic year is 4.29%.
 The government will pay this interest until a student has terminated his/her studies, or has dropped below half-time status.
 The student will have a six-month grace period until the student must begin repayment of the principal and interest.

 Under current regulations, all applicants must pass a needs test to qualify for this loan.
 A FAFSA must be filed prior to certification of a loan application by the University.
 The student must maintain satisfactory progress to renew the loan.

 An application for a Federal Direct Stafford Loan can be completed at www.studentloans.gov.
 If a paper application is preferred, please contact the Financial Aid Office and we will send you one.
 Sample repayment plans for Federal Direct Stafford Loans are available on our webpage.

 Entrance and Exit Interviews: Federal law requires that every student receiving a Federal Direct Stafford Loan through Philadelphia University must complete both an entrance and exit interview.
 These sessions are completed online at www.studentloans.gov.